 The moves don’t stop there for the SCAC.
 Centenary College (LA) will revive its football program, which will begin competition in 2024-25 in the SCAC while Schreiner University will start its own football program to join the SCAC in 2025 or 2026.
 Lyon College will also join the SCAC as a football-only member beginning in 2024-25.

-Also leaving the ASC is Southwestern (TX), which will join the Southern Athletic Association for all sports beginning with the 2025-26 academic year.
+Southwestern (TX) previously left the ASC as a football-only affiliate for the Southern Athletic Association (SAA) but that will change to full membership beginning with the 2025-26 academic year.
 Southwestern joined the SAA as a football-only affiliate in 2023-24.
 Southwestern will be joined by Trinity (TX) in the SAA in 2025-26 as well.
+Trinity is already a football-only member of the SAA and will move all sports from the SCAC to the SAA.

 Berea College (Berea, Kentucky) is leaving the Collegiate Conference of the South to join the Heartland Collegiate Athletic Conference beginning with the 2024-25 academic year.
 Berea will be the 11th member of the HCAC assuming there are no defections between now and the 2024-25 season.